RioRocker97/ExpressJS-playground/README.md

 /bin -- this create server for this website

-/controllers -- this folder create Controller for this website (newly created)
+/model -- this folder is where my model stored

 /public -- this folder contain assets for this website

-/routes -- this folder contain route file for specify views for thsi website
+/routes -- this folder contain route file for specify views for this website (kinda Controller but not exactly A "Controller")

 /views -- this folder contain Views for this website

 app.js -- Main execution file for this website

 # MVC Model
-M :grey_question: (i still don't know where it suppose to be)
+M :ok_hand:

 V :ok_hand:

-C :ok_hand: (newly created)
+C :grey_question: (Not sure if i should seperate it from Routes)

+# Basic Operation in this web app
+Static page :ok_hand:               Basic Routing :ok_hand:             Basic Form(GET and POST) :ok_hand:

+Connected to database :ok_hand:     Create :ok_hand:                    Read :ok_hand

+Update :speech_balloon:             Delete :speech_balloon: